NoellePatterson/noellepatterson.github.io/content/blog/using-typescript-with-react/index.md

 }
 ```

 But what if we try to run `sum("abc", 2)`.
 As we see, it would be ideal to force both `num1` and `num2` to be a number.
-Warn us the potential error if we submit without a number.
+Warn us the potential error if we excute the function without a number.
 This is where Typescript comes in.

 ```ts
 const sumTypescript = (num1: number, num2: number) => {